 Maple is on the ground floor of Archie Norman House whilst Oak is on the first floor and is accessible via a lift.
-Both houses have single rooms only.

 The bedrooms are all individually decorated with children, young people and their parents encouraged to contribute their views and preferences including choosing paint colour and decoration.
 WiFi is also available in all of the houses.
 Consideration for safeguarding is always used in relation to accessing technology.
 The Children's Trust provides bedding, however parents and children can bring their own choice of bedding if they wish.